Sid-Bhatia-0/SimpleDraw.jl/README.md

 The `visualize` function helps in visualizing a boolean image directly inside the terminal.
 This is a quick and effective tool to verify whether a shape is being drawn as expected.
 This is particularly handy when you want to know about the exact coordinates of the pixels that are being drawn for a shape.

 It uses Unicode block characters to represent a pixel.
 This works well for low resolution images.
 To visualize slightly higher resolution images, you can maximize your terminal window and reduce its font size.

-### Fonts

-This package supports bitmap fonts for [ASCII](https://en.wikipedia.org/wiki/ASCII) characters at this point.
-We use a subset of [Terminus Font](http://terminus-font.sourceforge.net/) for drawing the glyphs.
-Terminus Font is licensed under the SIL Open Font License, Version 1.1.
-The license is included as OFL.TXT in the `/src/fonts` directory in this repository, and is also available with a FAQ at [http://scripts.sil.org/OFL](http://scripts.sil.org/OFL).

 ### Benchmarks